rxseven/docker-playground/README.md

 └── docker-compose.yml
 ```

-**4.** Add a custom domain name to the Hosts file on your local machine to point the domain name to the IP address of the environment you want to run:
+**4.** Add a custom domain name to the local Hosts file on your local machine to point the domain name to the IP address of the environment you want to run:

 ```sh
 sudo nano /etc/hosts